Acute coronary syndrome: NSTEMI and NSTE-ACS

 If the ECG does not show typical changes consistent with STEMI, the term "non-ST segment elevation ACS" (NSTE-ACS) may be used and encompasses "non-ST elevation MI" (NSTEMI) and unstable angina.

 The accepted management of unstable angina and acute coronary syndrome is therefore empirical treatment with aspirin, a second platelet inhibitor such as clopidogrel, prasugrel or ticagrelor, and heparin (usually a low-molecular weight heparin), with intravenous nitroglycerin and opioids if the pain persists.
 The heparin-like drug known as fondaparinux appears to be better than enoxaparin.

 If there is no evidence of ST segment elevation on the electrocardiogram, delaying urgent angioplasty until the next morning is not inferior to doing so immediately.
 Using statins in the first 14 days after ACS reduces the risk of further ACS.

 Cocaine-associated ACS should be managed in a manner similar to other patients with acute coronary syndrome except beta blockers should not be used and benzodiazepines should be administered early.

 Prognosis

 Prediction scores

-The TIMI risk score can identify high risk patients in non-ST segment elevation MI ACS and has been independently validated.
+The TIMI risk score can identify high risk patients in ST-elevation and non-ST segment elevation MI ACS and has been independently validated.

-Based on a global registry of 102,341 patients, the GRACE risk score estimates in-hospital, 6 months, 1 year, and 3-year mortality risk after a heart attack.
+Based on a global registry of 102,341 patients, the GRACE risk scoreestimates in-hospital, 6 months, 1 year, and 3-year mortality risk after a heart attack.
 It takes into account clinical (blood pressure, heart rate, EKG findings) and medical history.
+Nowadays, GRACE risk score is also used within non-ST elevation ACS patients as a high-risk criteria(GRACE score > 140), which may favor early invasive strategy within 24 hours of the heart attack.

 Biomarkers

-The aim of prognostic markers is to reflect different components of pathophysiology of ACS.
-For example: